Bob Learn Jr.: Coaching career

-In May 2017, Learn Jr., with over 25 years of coaching experience, accepted the position of head men's and women's bowling coach for the Martin Methodist RedHawks in Pulaski, Tennessee.
+In May 2017, with over 25 years of coaching experience, he accepted the position of head men's and women's bowling coach for the Martin Methodist RedHawks in Pulaski, Tennessee (now the Tennessee Southern Firehawks).
 He was named NAIA Men's Bowling Coach of the Year in the 2019–20 and 2020–21 seasons.
+He was also named 2023 USBC Men's Coach of the Year.

-Learn also created TurboTech Collegiate Expo, which he designed specifically for college recruitment.
+Learn created TurboTech Collegiate Expo, which he designed specifically for college recruitment.
 He has conducted numerous bowling clinics around the world and has been a past coach for Team USA.

 In 2020, Learn was named manager of the expansion Miami Waves PBA League team.

+Personal

+Originally from Erie, Pennsylvania, Learn now resides in Spring Hill, Tennessee.
+Bob is married to his wife Stacey, and the couple have two children.